-Below is a list of questions most people want to know before hiring our plant hire and construction equipment.
-If you can’t find want you need please call our Hire Desk on 01386 422 411 and we will do our best to help.
+Below is a list of questions most people want to know before hiring our plant hire.
+If you can’t find what you need please call our hire desk on 01386 422 411 and we will do our best to help.

 Dig depths and ground conditions are also important.
 A micro digger cannot dig a 2m deep footing in heavy clay.
 See individual machines for dig depths.
 Budget is often a consideration.
-Generally speaking the smaller a machine is the cheaper the hire rate.
-If you are unsure of machine type then do not hesitate to call the hire desk on 01386 422 411.
+The smaller a machine is the cheaper the hire rate.
+If you are unsure of machine type do not hesitate to call the hire desk on 01386 422 411.
 We can either advise over the phone or make a site visit if required.

-We cannot accept responsibility for any damage or injury caused while operating the machine so if you are unsure we can supply a CPCS/CITB operator with any machine.
+When machines are delivered to site a short demonstration of the controls and how to change a bucket can be given by our experienced delivery driver.
+Please request this at time of booking.
+We cannot accept responsibility for any damage or injury caused while operating the machine, if you are unsure we can supply a CPCS/CITB operator with any machine.
+Please call for more information.

 Before you start digging in the ground it is necessary to know where your underground services are.
 Eg. Gas, Electric, Water, Telephone.
 Do not use the excavator to dig directly above these services.
 If they are pulled up during excavation you could be held liable for repair charges and consequential costs.